 (dependent and varied based on position)

-Successful completion of training (from 5 to 25 days in length)
+Successful completion of Staff Training (from 5 to 30 days in length depending on the position)

 Northwest Outward Bound School begins the hiring process for the following season by opening applications in October of the previous year.
 Interviews are conducted with qualified applicants from November through the following February.

 Ability to work as a member of a team